Igor Gräzin

 Igor Gräzin (birth name: Игорь Николаевич Грязин (born 27 June 1952 in Tartu) is an Estonian academic and politician currently serving as a member of the Tallinn City Council.
 He is a former member of Riigikogu and former Member of the European Parliament.
-Currently sitting as an independent city councillor, he was former affiliated with the Reform Party until 2019 and the Centre Party until 2024.
+Currently sitting as an independent city councillor, he was formerly affiliated with the Reform Party until 2019 and the Centre Party until 2024.

 Academic career

 Grazin began his career as a professor of law at Tartu State University.
 After the dissolution of the Soviet Union he taught at the University of Notre Dame in the United States until 2000, after that at the University Nord in Tallinn (as the Dean of the Law School and the Vice President).
 He has also served as a research fellow at the Woodrow Wilson Center in Washington D.C.

 Political career

 Grazin was elected to the Supreme Soviet of the Soviet Union in 1989 as a candidate of the Popular Front of Estonia and served until its dissolution in 1991.